Oct. 27, 2020

 Al-Shabaab continued to impose its own interpretation of Islamic practices and sharia on other Muslims and non-Muslims, including executions as a penalty for alleged apostasy in areas under its control, according to media and UN sources.
 According to the BBC, by October this year (2019) was one of the deadliest on record for fatalities from al-Shabaab attacks, with numbers already more than 1,200.

-With all that in mind, I was shocked to hear from an alarmed representative of New Covenant Missions about a Christian family that had recently been arrested in Hargeisa on September 21.
+With all that in mind, I was shocked to hear from friends in Africa about a Christian family that had recently been arrested in Hargeisa on September 21.
 The Somaliland Police accused the couple of abandoning Islam, and even more dangerously, of evangelizing the people of Somaliland.
 According to a report about the incident from Somali Bible Society, “The spokesperson’s speech was peppered with threats against local Christians.”

 The report went on to say that the arrested man had been tortured; his wife had delivered a baby by C-section just weeks before the arrest and required urgent medical attention, and the baby was in need of maternal care and breastfeeding.

 I wasn’t particularly surprised to learn that Christians were attacked in Somalia.
 More amazing to me was that after so many war-torn years and violent incidents, any Christians remained there at all.
 And not only do they remain, but according to reports, there are hundreds of new believers who continue to worship in secret underground churches—small gatherings comprised entirely of brave and faithful local converts from Islam.